 Stock options and restricted stock are a part of our long-term incentive compensation program that seeks to align the interests of our executives with our stockholders.
-We have typically granted stock options and restricted stock in February of the applicable year.
+We have typically granted stock options and restricted stock in February or or March of the applicable year.
 We have historically awarded options to purchase our common stock to executive officers at the fair market value (average of the high and low price) of our common stock at the grant date.
 We have not re-priced or back-dated any option awards.
-The vesting schedule for each grant of options and restricted stock is determined by the Compensation Committee and has typically been in 25% increments over a four-year period, subject to continued employment with the Company.
-In February 2016, we granted both restricted stock and stock options to all named executive officers as part of their long-term compensation with the Company.
+The vesting schedule for each grant of options and restricted stock is determined by the Compensation Committee and was in 25% increments over a four-year period, subject to continued employment with the Company, prior to March 2019.
+Effective March 2019, the vesting schedule for each grant of options and restricted stock was changed to three years.
+In March 2019, we granted both restricted stock and stock options to all named executive officers as part of their long-term compensation with the Company.
 The grant date fair value of those awards is reflected in the Summary Compensation Table on page 26.

 The Company also administers a rolling three-year long-term incentive program using performance units.
 This program is designed to reward executives for meeting or exceeding economic profit growth goals.
 Economic profit is a measure of the extent to which the Company produces financial results in excess of its cost of capital.
-The program is structured as a rolling three-year plan; each year starts a new three-year performance cycle with the most recently commenced cycle being 2017-2019.
+The program is structured as a rolling three-year plan; each year starts a new three-year performance cycle with the most recently commenced cycle being 2020-2022.
 For each executive selected to participate in this program, we establish a target grant of performance units at the beginning of each three-year performance cycle.
 A performance unit is equal to a share of Wabtec common stock.
 If Wabtec achieves its three-year cumulative economic profit goal, then participants will earn the target grant of performance units.
-In general, the goals increase each vear taking into account expected market conditions, and are intended to reflect a superior performance by management.
+In general, the goals increase each year taking into account expected market conditions, and are intended to reward superior performance by Management.
 If Wabtec achieves the maximum three-year cumulative economic profit goal, a participant will earn a maximum number (equal to two times the target level) of performance units.
 If Wabtec achieves the threshold three-year cumulative economic profit goal, a participant will earn a threshold number (equal to one-quarter of the target level) of performance units.
 No performance units will be earned for performance below the three-year cumulative economic profit threshold and no additional performance units will be earned for performance exceeding the three-year cumulative economic profit maximum.
 This program is intended to encourage the long-term stability of Wabtec's management by establishing ambitious goals designed to promote the long-term productivity and profitability of the Company.
 If a program participant leaves the Company voluntarily, or is terminated for cause, he or she is not eligible to receive any performance units he or she may have earned under the program.
 If a program participant otherwise leaves the Company, his or her payout may be pro-rated in accordance with the amount of time he or she participated in the program relative to the performance period.
-For the 2016-2018 performance cycle, the Compensation Committee approved target goals based on cumulative economic profit for the performance period.
+For the 2019-2021 performance cycle, the Compensation Committee approved target goals based on cumulative economic profit for the performance period.
 These goals were based on a range of considerations including expected demand in Wabtec's key end user markets, investor expectations and management's business plan which includes year over year growth.